-The benefits of the healthcare industry adopting new communication technologies
+6 benefits of new technology in the healthcare industry

 Setting aside how the COVID-19 pandemic forced all of us to communicate with businesses in new ways, the healthcare industry’s adoption of new communication channels for telehealth and patient engagement jumped by leaps and bounds.
 According to the CDC, 95% of surveyed health centers reported using telehealth during the COVID-19 pandemic.
 That’s compared with 43% of surveyed health centers the previous year.